 A weather vane, also called wind vane or weather cock, is an instrument for showing the direction of the wind.
-It is typically used as an architectural ornament to the highest point of a building.
+It is typically used as an architectural ornament on the highest point of a building.

 The most common subject depicted on weather vanes is the cock, or rooster, giving rise to the term weather cock.
 In the 9th Century, the Pope decreed that the rooster should figure on weather vanes on church domes or steeples, possibly as a symbol of Christianity, referring to the prophecy of Jesus that Peter would deny him three times, before the rooster would crow on the morning after the Last Supper.
 (Source: thoughtco.com/weather-vane-history-3444409)

-From the island of Bornholm, Denmark.
+This weather vane, depicting a rooster, was observed on the island of Bornholm, Denmark.
 (Photo copyright © by Kaj Halberg)

-On Föra Church, Öland, Sweden.
+This one is from Föra Church, Öland, Sweden.
 (Photo copyright © by Kaj Halberg)

-On Källa Old Church, likewise on Öland.
+Another rooster, seen on Källa Old Church, likewise on Öland.
 (Photo copyright © by Kaj Halberg)

 Manor Jernit, near the town of Hammel, eastern Jutland, Denmark, was built in 1583 by nobleman Valdemar Parsberg, whose descendants owned it until the Danish-Swedish wars in the 1600s.
 In 1665, the ruined estate was purchased by treasurer Mogens Friis, who changed its name to Frijsenborg in 1672.